debug-ito/example-openshift-chat/README.md

 - Create an app using the Plack cartridge.
   See https://github.com/debug-ito/openshift-cartridge-plack
-- Replace the content of the app directory with this sample.
+- Replace the content of the app directory with this example.
 - `git commit` the changes.
 - `git push`